 While many neighborhoods in St. Louis have a walkable historic fabric, residents frequently report not being able to access what they need within their own neighborhoods on foot.
-The SLUP calls for improved walkability throughout the places where people live and work in St. Louis and aims to bring people closer to the amenities they need to thrive.
-Neighborhood areas are encouraged to have small, neighborhood-serving businesses and other amenities like schools and churches mixed in, and areas where people live are located near nodes and corridors that concentrate amenities.
-Read more about design recommendations for walkability in the Designations, starting on page 70 in the full document.
+The SLUP calls for improved walkability throughout the places where people live and work in St. Louis, and aims to bring people closer to the amenities they need to thrive.
+Neighborhood areas are encouraged to have small, neighborhood-serving businesses and other amenities like schools or churches mixed in, and areas where people live are located near nodes and corridors that concentrate amenities.
+Read more about design recommendations for walkability in the Designations, starting on page #page.